Training for Kilimanjaro

 - Listen to the mp3 file.
 When the test begins start running slowly from one marker to the other, aiming to reach the marker as the narrator’s voice announces the next increment

 - As you reach a marker immediately turn around and run to the other marker

 You’ll be running continuously back and forth until eventually you find the increasing pace impossible to keep up with.
 When you fail to reach a marker in time for the narrator’s voice to announce the start of the next shuttle, for example “Level six, three”, you need to deduct one from your failed level and remember this score.
 In this example your score would be six point two.

-8. Compare your score with researched standards for different ages and the sexes by clicking here.
+- Compare your score with researched standards for different ages using the table below.

 Kilimanjaro Training Programme